Congolese street kid seeks home.

 In a remote village, Pastor Precious arrives to battle Satan.
 Twelve-year-old Dudu faces a torrent of accusations and is forced to flee, far from home.
 He swears he is not a witch, but evidence suggests otherwise.

-When Frank meets Dudu in Kinshasa, he sees a chance to help, even if it means crossing the line and making promises he may be unable to keep.
+When Frank meets Dudu in Kinshasa, he sees a chance to help the wary street kid, even if it means crossing the line and making promises he may be unable to keep.

 But can they trust each other in a crisis?

-Fear and superstition play out against a bloody and relentless civil war.
+Altruism and scepticism clash in the shadow of a bloody and relentless civil war.

 It’s summer 2002 and Frank returns home to England.
 Family life implodes, and tragedy strikes.

 Is it bad luck?
-Or black magic, retribution by sorcery for betraying Dudu?
+Or black magic, retribution by sorcery for betraying Dudu, the homeless kid he befriended in Kinshasa?

-Friendship and fear collide in the peaceful setting of suburban UK.
+Friendship and fear collide in the peaceful suburbs of UK.

-CHILD WITCH LONDON - Just because you want to help, it doesn’t mean you can.
+Just because you want to help, it doesn’t mean you can